wrichter/hailstorm/ansible/README.md

   - deploy_ramdisk_image
   - discovery_ramdisk_image
   - overcloud_image
 1. Adapt the hosts file and change the ansible_host value of the layer1 node to point to the IP address of your layer1 (which is prepared with a minimal RHEL install).
-If no ssh keys are available, set the ansible_ssh_pass parameter to the hosts root password (see http://docs.ansible.com/ansible/intro_inventory.html)
+If no ssh keys are available, set the ansible_ssh_pass parameter to the hosts root password (see [ansible documentation] (http://docs.ansible.com/ansible/intro_inventory.html))

 ## Running the playbook
 Run all commands from the ansible directory

 ### Setting up the environment
 Everything:
 ```